Instance Space Analysis for the Car Sequencing Problem: Experimental Results

-To gain a deeper insight into the algorithm performance, we visualize the decision boundary identified by SVM, indicating which algorithm performs better in a particular region of the instance space in Fig. \ref{fig:pairwise comparision}.
+To gain a deeper insight into the algorithm performance, we visualize the decision boundary identified by SVM in the two-dimensional instance space in Fig. \ref{fig:pairwise comparision}.
 The color of a dot represents which algorithm performs better on that instance and the color of a region indicates which algorithm performs better for that region based on the SVM prediction.
 We can clearly see that MIP performs equally well as Lazy on easy instances, and outperforms Lazy on other instances.
-The Adpative-LNS algorithm outperforms the other two LNS algorithms on most of the instances except Ranyu instances.
-We then take the best performing exact algorithm, MIP, and compare it against the best performing heuristic, Adpative-LNS.
-Interestingly, by comparing Fig. \ref{fig:pairwise comparision} with Fig. \ref{fig:optimality gap}, we can see a clear pattern that (1) Adaptive-LNS outperforms MIP on hard instances; (2) MIP outperforms Adaptive-LNS on medium-hard instances; and (3) they do equally well on easy instances.
+The Adp-LNS algorithm outperforms the other two LNS algorithms on most of the instances except \textsf{RanyU} instances.
+We then take the best performing exact algorithm, MIP, and compare it against the best performing local search method, Adp-LNS.
+Interestingly, by comparing Fig. \ref{fig:pairwise comparision} with Fig. \ref{fig:optimality gap}, we can see a clear pattern that (1) Adp-LNS outperforms MIP on hard instances; (2) MIP outperforms Adp-LNS on medium-hard instances; and (3) they do equally well on easy instances.
+Fig.~\ref{fig:DT tree} presents the decision tree learned by the DT classifier to select the best algorithm between MIP and Adp-LNS for solving a problem instance.

-Finally, we build a simple DT for the algorithm selection problem between MIP and Adaptive-LNS using the two features that are mostly correlated with the algorithms' performance, i.e., average utilisation and average number of options per car class.
-The decision boundary identified by DT is shown in Fig. \ref{fig:DT pairwise comparision}.
-The results clearly show that (1) when average utilisation is less than 0.6, MIP and adaptive-LNS are equally well; (2) when average utilisation is in between 0.6 and 0.9, MIP performs better; and (3) when average utilisation is greater than 0.9 and average number of options per car class is less than 0.6, Adaptive-LNS performs better.
 These results provide great insights into the algorithms' performance, and a simple guideline on which algorithm should be selected to solve a given car sequencing problem instance in practice.

+Finally, we report the AUC (area under the receiver operating characteristic curve), precision, recall and F1-score generated by each machine learning model for the algorithm selection tasks in Table~\ref{tab::auc}.
+The machine learning models achieve a reasonably good performance in classifying majority class, while they may have trouble in predicting minority class when the data for the classification task is extremely unbalanced.
+For example, the machine learning models do not perform well in classifying the instances where 10-LNS outperforms Adp-LNS.
+However, this result is acceptable in practice because Adp-LNS generally performs much better than 10-LNS, and simply selecting Adp-LNS to solve all the instances would generate the best results for 94\% of the instances when compared to 10-LNS.